 - The La Trobe student emergency relief fund has now closed.
-For information on other emergency financial support, the La Trobe Student Union also offers Financial Counselling and legal services to all students and has a helpful list of La Trobe Student Union Financial Counselling Emergency Resources.
+For information on other emergency financial support, the La Trobe Student Association also offers Financial Counselling and legal services to all students and has a helpful list of La Trobe Student Association Financial Counselling Emergency Resources.

 If you are an international student and need more time to pay your fees, please get in touch with the International Student Services Team in the first instance to discuss your situation.